- slide 1 of 4

 -($20,000) + ($10,000) – ($7,500) = - $17,500

 Therefore, if all risks occur in the construction project, the project would lose $17,500.
 In this scenario, the project manager can add $17,500 to the budget to compensate for this.
 This is a simplistic Expected Monetary Value calculation example.
 Another technique used to calculate complex Expected Monetary Value calculations is by conducting Decision Tree Analysis.
 This analysis helps while making complex project risk management decisions.
-For more details, read the Using a Decision Trees Example in Project Risk Management to Calculate Expected Monetary Value article.
+For more details, read this article on Using a Decision Trees Example in Project Risk Management to Calculate Expected Monetary Value.